 Yelp/ Kim T.

-This no-reservations, family-owned neighborhood gem is the little pizzeria that could; it actually won second place in last year’s American Pizza Championship in Orlando.
-You should definitely order the pizza that won them the prize (the Magnolia Rosa, with red onion, mozzarella, and Mississippi pecans), but you really can’t go wrong, especially if you also order the Patate, with olive oil, thin-sliced potato, mozzarella, cheddar, bacon, chives, and sour cream.
+The no-reservations, family-owned Sardis, Mississippi, neighborhood gem TriBecca Allie Café is the little pizzeria that could; it actually won second place in a recent American Pizza Championship in Orlando.
+You should definitely order the pizza that won them the prize (the Magnolia Rosa, with red onion, mozzarella and Mississippi pecans), but you really can’t go wrong, especially if you also order the Patate, with olive oil, thin-sliced potato, mozzarella, cheddar, bacon, chives and sour cream.
 Yes, they went there.

 Yelp/ Kathy L.

-While the thin and unleavened crackery crust Imo’s is known for is almost like one you’ll find in a bar pie, it’s generally known to be a bit sweeter than typical bar pies, and meant more than anything else to act as a vehicle for the unique cheese topping that makes St. Louis style unlike any other slice you’ll have ever tried: Provel, a white processed cheese said to be a combination of Cheddar, Swiss, and provolone invented in the city’s Italian neighborhood shortly after World War II.
-Just as you’ll get different stories about who exactly invented Provel, the origin of the style is also debated.
-Imo’s is widely credited, but Farotto’s, which is said to have opened in 1956, eight years before Ed and Margie Imo opened Imo’s, has its own claim.
-Whichever story you choose to believe, you can’t deny one thing: Imo’s, with its more than 90 stores, has popularized a unique, love-it-or-hate-it pie you have to try at least once.
+The thin and unleavened crackery crust Imo’s is known for is meant more than anything else to act as a vehicle for the unique cheese topping that makes St. Louis-style pie unlike any other slice you’ll have ever tried: Provel, a white processed cheese said to be a combination of cheddar, Swiss and provolone invented in the city’s Italian neighborhood shortly after World War II.
+No matter how you feel about Provel, you can’t deny one thing: Imo’s, with its more than 90 stores, has popularized a unique, love-it-or-hate-it regional Missouri pie you have to try at least once.

 Yelp/ Rob R.

 Founded by Eugene Barger in 1962 and sold to Arlie and Mary Sue Knodel in 1967, Eugene’s is today run by the Knodels’ two sons, Jeff and Sam.
-To give you an idea of how popular Eugene’s is, they sell a full line of branded merchandise, they’ll ship half-cooked frozen pies anywhere in the country, and they go through an average of 1,3333 pounds of cheese per month.
-You can choose from one of their “time-proven combinations” (Arlie’s Special, with pepperoni, Canadian bacon, and homemade sausage is a popular favorite), or take your pick from 22 different toppings, including hot or cold tomatoes, sauerkraut, and even Mandarin oranges.
+To give you an idea of how popular Eugene’s is in Montana, they sell a full line of branded merchandise, they’ll ship half-cooked frozen pies anywhere in the country, and they go through an average of 1,3333 pounds of cheese per month.
+You can choose from one of their “time-proven combinations” (Arlie’s Special, with pepperoni, Canadian bacon, and homemade sausage is a popular favorite), or take your pick from 22 different toppings, including hot or cold tomatoes, sauerkraut and even mandarin oranges.

-Opened in Omaha's Midtown in 1985 by Daniel and Usha Sherman, Zio’s serves New York-style, hand-stretched, thin-crust pizzas made from scratch each day.
-Over the years, it has expanded into two other locations (one in the earnest and lovely Downtown Old Market, the other in West Omaha) and moved each again to accommodate the crowds that keep coming to fill up the family-friendly spots.
-(It's the kind of restaurant where they give dough to the kids to play with at the table.)
+Opened in Omaha, Nebraska, in 1985 by Daniel and Usha Sherman, Zio’s serves New York-style, hand-stretched, thin-crust pizzas made from scratch each day.
+Over the years, it’s opened new locations and expanded to accommodate the crowds that keep coming to fill up the family-friendly restaurants.
+(It’s the kind of place where they give dough to the kids to play with at the table.)
 And along with the crowds come the accolades.
-As its website proudly declares, it’s the "recipient of over 35 best pizza awards."

 Photo by Stephanie T. via Yelp

-This Vegas outpost, one of the some 11 pizzerias California pizza king Tony Gemignani owns, doesn’t skimp on pizza preparation.
-There are at least four ovens (a 900-degree-F wood-fired Cirigliano Forni oven, a Rotoflex gas brick oven, a Marsal gas brick oven, and a Cuppone Italian electric brick oven) the pizza champ uses to send out his signature pie styles (Napoletana, classic Italian, classic American, Sicilian, and Romano) of which there are many impressive iterations in each category.
+Pizza Rock, one of the some 14 pizzerias California pizza king Tony Gemignani owns (four of which are in Nevada), doesn’t skimp on pizza preparation.
+There are at least four ovens (a 900-degree-F wood-fired Cirigliano Forni oven, a Rotoflex gas brick oven, a Marsal gas brick oven and a Cuppone Italian electric brick oven) the pizza champ uses to send out his signature pie styles (Napoletana, classic Italian, classic American, Sicilian and Romano) of which there are many impressive iterations in each category.
 Your goal?
 Try to score one of the only 73 Margherita pies made daily using Tony’s award-winning recipe.